 We passed the West Col basecamp (an exposed spot in the middle of the glacier right below the West Col).
 The crew became excited about the end of objective difficulties and just took off for the final camp leaving me behind.
 I had no water left and no food, as I did not anticipate that we would be going all the way to the Baruntse basecamp.
 Since my crew left, I had no way of melting water as they had the fuel and the stove.
 Paradoxically, I was surrounded by water but it was all frozen.

 I started walking down along the moraine of the glacier descending from the West Col. My energy level dropped to a notch above zero.
-I hit a personal brick wall probably from the mixture of altitude and adrenaline.
+I hit a personal brick wall probably from the mixture of altitude and lack of food and water.
 The lack of water and food just pushed me over the edge.
 I had to take it really slow.
 I had to rest every twenty paces or so.
 I could not move; it was almost scary and really strange for me.
 I had never experienced this before.
 Physically I could not find any reserve energy.
 The tank was empty and I was just propelled by the momentum of the descent.

 At the end, as I approached the campsite, it got so bad that breathing was difficult.
 I was starting to cough which just added to the fun.
 Since my guide also left, I did not really know where to go as the terrain undulates making the camp invisible from behind the moraine.
 Thankfully one of the porters appeared beside me and we found the way down together.